 Last modified: July 17, 2020

-The partner agreeing to these terms (“Partner”), and Google LLC, Google Ireland Limited, Google Asia Pacific Pte.
-Ltd., or any other entity that directly or indirectly controls, is controlled by, or is under common control with Google LLC (as applicable, “Google”), have entered into an agreement under which Google has agreed to provide Google Cloud Platform (as described at https://cloud.google.com/terms/services) and related technical support to Partner as a reseller or supplier of Google Cloud Platform under the Program (as amended from time to time, the “Agreement”).
+The customer agreeing to these terms (“Customer”), and Google LLC, Google Ireland Limited, Google Asia Pacific Pte.
+Ltd., or any other entity that directly or indirectly controls, is controlled by, or is under common control with Google LLC (as applicable, “Google”), have entered into an agreement under which Google has agreed to provide Google Cloud Platform (as described at https://cloud.google.com/terms/services) and related technical support to Customer (as amended from time to time, the “Agreement”).